Analysis Likely

 Movement and animation: GTA V’s character movement felt stiff compared to what followed in RDR2.
 The GTA 6 trailers show animations that look fluid and natural, suggesting Rockstar has found a middle ground between GTA V’s snappy arcade feel and RDR2’s weighty realism.

-World interaction: RDR2 dramatically expanded how players could interact with the world — talking to NPCs, looting with granular animations, setting up camp.
-Expect GTA 6 to carry these innovations forward in an urban setting.
+World interaction: RDR2 dramatically expanded how players could interact with the world, talking to NPCs, looting with granular animations, setting up camp.
+GTA 6 looks set to carry these innovations forward in an urban setting.

 Online Multiplayer

-GTA Online transformed the gaming industry.
+GTA Online transformed the industry.
 It turned GTA V from a wildly successful single-player game into an ongoing revenue machine that has generated over $8 billion.
-Whatever GTA 6’s online component looks like, you can bet Rockstar has poured massive resources into it.
+Whatever GTA 6’s online component looks like, Rockstar has clearly poured massive resources into it.

-The difference?
-Rockstar now has over a decade of experience running a live-service game.
+The key difference is experience.
 GTA Online launched as a buggy, content-sparse afterthought.
-GTA 6’s online mode will launch with the benefit of all those hard lessons learned.
+Rockstar now has over a decade of running a live-service game, and GTA 6’s online mode will launch with the benefit of all those hard lessons learned.

 What’s Confirmed